RunestoneInteractive/thinkcspy/_sources/PythonTurtle/IterationSimplifiesourTurtleProgram.rst

       :answer_b: Draw a square using a different color for each side.
       :answer_c: Draw one side of a square.
       :correct: c
-      :feedback_a: The items in the list are not actually used to control the color of the turtle because aColor is never used inside the loop.
+      :feedback_a: The items in the list are not actually used to control the color of the turtle because a_color is never used inside the loop.
 But, the loop will execute once for each color in the list.
-      :feedback_b: Notice that aColor is never actually used inside the loop.
+      :feedback_b: Notice that a_color is never actually used inside the loop.
       :feedback_c: The body of the loop only draws one side of the square.
 It will be  repeated once for each item in the list.
 However, the color of the turtle never changes.

       Consider the following code:

       .. code-block:: python

-        for aColor in ["yellow", "red", "green", "blue"]: alex.forward(50)
+        for a_color in ["yellow", "red", "green", "blue"]: alex.forward(50)
            alex.left(90)